littlexiang/nsq-http-sub/README.md

     	max number of messages to allow in flight (default 100) -max-messages int
-    	return if got N messages in a single poll (default 1) -nsqd-tcp-address value
+    	return if got N messages in a single poll (default 1) -timeout int
-    	nsqd TCP address (may be given multiple times) -timeout int
     	return within N seconds if maxMessages not reached (default 10)